FAQs about Counseling

 Yes, there are several things that might be helpful.

-- Part of CBC’s counseling ministry involves teaching and training people to counsel.
+• Part of CBC’s counseling ministry involves teaching and training people to counsel.
 It is possible that someone in training might sit in with your counselor to observe the session.
 You may inquire as to who that might be and if there are practical reasons why it would not be wise to have that person sit in other arrangements can be made.

-- We believe the counseling of non-organic (problems with spiritual roots) problems is properly viewed as a ministry of the Word of God done in the context of shepherding (Ez 34:1-16, 2 Tim 3:16).
+• We believe the counseling of non-organic (problems with spiritual roots) problems is properly viewed as a ministry of the Word of God done in the context of shepherding (Ez 34:1-16, 2 Tim 3:16).
 It is one part of CBC’s effort to proclaim God’s truth so that the “manifold wisdom of God might now be made known through the church” (Eph 3:10).
 Therefore since we counsel under the authority of the church and see it as a vital part of her ministry, if the counselor believes it is necessary to seek the advice of or report to a person’s elders he/she will do so.
 That is a rare occasion, but we do want to be upfront with you.
-Should that occur the counselor will speak with you first regarding the matter.
+Should that occur the counselor will speak with the counselee first regarding the matter.